What They Came In For Travis Kern What They Came In For Travis Kern

 “I just want to feel my feet again.”

 We had her close her eyes while we gently touched different parts of her feet and lower legs.
 She pointed to the places she could still feel—sharp here, dull there, nothing at all along the outside of her heel.
-We marked the edges.
-Traced where sensation faded and where pain flared.
-It wasn’t about finding a single diagnosis.
-It was about learning the landscape of her body—what had gone quiet, what was still speaking, and what might be trying to come back online.
+We marked the edges, tracing where sensation faded and where pain flared.
+We were trying to learn the landscape of her body—what had gone quiet, what was still speaking, and what might be trying to come back online.

 We looked at her tongue and pulse.
 Asked about her digestion, sleep, circulation, energy.
 Her body told a story of cold in the channels, blood not flowing freely, the yang of the lower body not reaching the periphery.
 In Chinese medicine, neuropathy is rarely a standalone problem—it’s a pattern of stagnation and depletion, often years in the making.